cpu/ccadb-utils/README.md

 certificate required to access CCADB such that the tool can bootstrap a root store based on the CSV content without itself needing a full root store.

+### ccadb-webpki-roots

+Utility for converting the CCADB `IncludedCACertificateReportPEMCSV.csv` report into a Rust file holding the set of Mozilla TLS trust anchors in `webpki` compatible format.
+This tool can be used to generate an updated `webpki-roots` library.

 ## ccadb-crl-fetch

 Utility for best-effort mass-downloading all Mozilla included, non-revoked, issuer CRLs (full and partitioned)